Find out how we are improving the way we respond to your 999 call

 The Scottish Ambulance Service is on the frontline of the NHS, despatching immediate medical assistance or clinical advice to over 5 million people across Scotland.
 Our aim is to offer the highest level of care to our patients as we preserve life and promote recovery, with our skilled workforce bringing care and compassion to those who need it most.

 We provide ambulance care to patients who need support to reach their healthcare appointment, or for their admission to and discharge from hospital, due to their medical or clinical needs.
-We also transfer some of Scotland's most serious patients and support the ongoing response to the COVID 19 pandemic through our Mobile Testing Units.
+We also transfer some of Scotland's most serious patients who need specialist care.